Engin-Boot/pong-stage-AleenaSaleem/Stage0/Get-the-second-player.md

 ## Acceptance criteria

-### Scenario: Player1 invites another player
+### Scenario: First player invites another player

   Given - An active device with game installed in it and 'add-player' button is displayed

-  When - Player1 clicks on 'invite-player'
+  When - First player clicks on 'invite-player'

   Then - show list of players to choose from